Starlink vs. Comcast

 Looking for more affordable rural internet?
 Check out our roundup of the best cheap internet plans for rural areas.

-Starlink vs. Comcast Xfinity: Equipment
+Starlink vs. Xfinity: Equipment

-Something nice about Starlink is that you actually get to keep the equipment after you purchase it, whereas Comcast requires you to turn it back in if you cancel service.
+Something nice about Starlink is that you actually get to keep the equipment after you purchase it, whereas Xfinity requires you to turn it back in if you cancel service.
 This means you can resell the gear and potentially recoup some of the investment.

-Starlink vs. Comcast Xfinity: Availability
+Starlink vs. Xfinity: Availability

 Starlink definitely wins in availability, as you’d expect from satellite internet.
 The provider is available nearly nationwide, including rural areas where you’d otherwise have few or no internet options.
-There have been some issues with waitlists in the past, however, so if you need satellite internet with none of the fuss, you may want to consider an alternative like HughesNet or Viasat.
+There have been some issues with waitlists in the past, however, so if you need satellite internet with none of the fuss, you may want to consider an alternative like Hughesnet or Viasat.

-Comcast’s availability is also quite good, especially for a cable provider.
+Xfinity's availability is also quite good, especially for a cable provider.
 While most of its presence is in the eastern half of the country, there are several hotspots in Colorado, Washington, Utah, California, New Mexico, and Texas.
 To check availability in your area, use our handy zip tool below.

-Comcast Xfinity TV
+Xfinity TV

 Although we’re mostly focused on internet here, it’s worth noting that Comcast also offers a TV service called Xfinity TV.
 It’s a solid service in its own right, but the real advantage is being able to bundle it with internet, which often saves a little money compared to getting the two services separately.